-Additionally, this review of Oticon, like all health-related content on this website, was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.

-Oticon is one of the oldest hearing aid companies in the world and remains highly trusted.
+Oticon is one of the oldest hearing aid companies globally and remains highly trusted.
 Founded initially as the Demant Group in 1904 by Danish audiologist Hans Demant, Oticon has been a global leader in technology development for over a century.

 What technology does Oticon use?

-Oticon invests most of its Research and Development budget in surgical alternatives for hearing loss, such as cochlear implants.
+Oticon invests most of its research and development budget in surgical alternatives for hearing loss, such as cochlear implants.
 Then, it repurposes a lot of its technology for traditional behind-the-ear hearing aids.
-This process has allowed Oticon to keep a step ahead on the technology side while saving on marketing gimmicks.
+This process has allowed Oticon to keep ahead on the technology side while saving on marketing gimmicks.

-For many years, Oticon invested heavily in perfecting its sound processing software to offer real-time surround sound processing.
-Thus its devices produce no delays when detecting conversations behind you and are without directional microphones that force you to focus on one side of the room.
+Oticon invested heavily in perfecting its sound processing software for many years to offer real-time surround sound processing.
+Thus its devices produce no delays when detecting conversations behind you.
+They manage this without directional microphones that force you to focus on one side of the room.
 As more and more companies reached the same benchmarks, Oticon ran the risk of losing its uniqueness.

-However, in 2019, the company took an exciting leap with its connectivity offer.
-Rather than simply improving its Bluetooth-powered options, the company chose to make its flagship model (the Opn S1) compatible with the Internet of Things (IoT).
-Through the IFTTT (If This Then That) platform, you can program your hearing aids to let them interact with your home’s WiFi network.
+However, in 2019, the company took an exciting leap with its connectivity capabilities.
+Rather than simply improving its Bluetooth-powered options, the company made its flagship model (the Opn S1) Wi-Fi-compatible.

 Oticon may collect and store data from you or its partnering audiologist.
 This data could include your demographics and contact information.
 The website may also collect non-personal, general data for improving its sites and services.

 Oticon organizes its full product catalog surprisingly well.
 The company has designed each series with a primary specialty and with an ideal client in mind.
 In turn, most series also branch out into receiver-in-the-ear or behind-the-ear models with rechargeable variants.
-Products offered:
+The products lines are as follows:

 Oticon hearing aid devices are not sold directly to the consumer but through Oticon-authorized hearing centers and audiologists.
 Due to this, the cost of its devices varies a great deal.
-On average, we found that prices ranged from $1,000 - $3,700 per device.
+On average, we found that prices ranged from $1,000 - $4,000 per device.
 This price does not include the costs for your initial audiology assessment, calibration, or follow-up appointments.
-Here is a good place to check Oticon prices.

-The more expensive Opn S models offer more connectivity and faster processing speeds, while the more basic Ruby Series is the most affordable.
-Among the Opn S Series, the miniRITE models with telecoil and remote-control operation are the most high-tech but also very costly, with some websites listing them for $3,650 per device.
+The more expensive More models offer more connectivity and faster processing speeds, while the more basic Ruby Series is the most affordable.
+Among the More Series, the MiniRITE T models with telecoil and remote-control operation are the most high-tech but very costly.
+Some websites list them for $3,950 per device.
 Xceed models range from $2,500 - $3,000 per device.
 CROS models average around $1,000, including a hearing aid for one ear along with an additional receiver for the other.
 Oticon Play devices cost $2,300 - $2,800 per device.